alvin-the-programmer/code-fight-club-sunday-ny/sep/09-07-2019/README.md

 26 + 2 = 27
 ```

-+ when the values sum is greater or equal 10 then we need to carry
+The second edge case is when the digits sum to a value greater or equal 10, meaning that we need to carry to a 1 to the next significant digit's place:

 ```
 list1 = 6 -> 2 -> None